-How Does Tartar Affect Teeth And Gums?
+How Plaque and Tartar Affect Teeth And Gums

 Plaque Vs. Tartar

 When you have plaque, teeth have a filmy-looking white residue that can easily be wiped away.
-What is plaque exactly?
+What is dental plaque exactly?
 Bacterial byproducts.
 Germ poop, basically.
 That’s why we in dentistry stress brushing and flossing so often because plaque is toxic to teeth and gums.
 And if it’s not removed thoroughly, it only takes about 24 hours for the plaque to start calcifying into tartar.

 Even though plaque is usually white, it can also take on other colors depending on the food you’re eating and how long it’s been on your teeth.
-Sometimes plaque looks yellow.
+Sometimes dental plaque looks yellow.
 If you wipe a little off with your fingernail, it will have a slimy or sticky texture.

 Tartar is a gradual accumulation of calcified plaque that is semi-permanently fused to the tooth.
 By semi-permanently I mean that you cannot clean it off on your own, but your dentist or hygienist will know how to remove tartar with special instruments.

 How To Tell If You Have Tartar Buildup?